Dragon Boat Races

 Once you hear about dragon boat racing and become involved in this world of sport, community and fun, there is no turning back from it.
 There is much more to it than a great day on the water.
 There are different and interesting ways to experience the sport for both team members and spectators.
 Whether you've paddled in a festival or regatta, or you paddle regularly in a dragon boat, you feel connected to it.
 That’s the beauty of it – from the moment you pick up a paddle, you’ll love dragon boat racing!

 With origins dating back 2,300 years, dragon boat racing is a fun, unique cultural event featuring adrenaline-pumping action.
-Teams race in authentic 46-foot-long Hong Kong- style dragon boats.
+Teams race in authentic 46-foot-long Hong Kong-style dragon boats, with 10 seats, 20 people and one drummer.
 They rave about the excitement, friendly competition and community spirit surrounding the sport.
 All ages, skill levels and physiques perfect their stroke and timing for the ultimate teamwork experience!

 Dragon boat participants are passionate about this sport.
 People love it – the thrill, the teamwork, the adrenaline, the interaction in the boat – everything about it.
 People are drawn to this sport, to each other in a setting that exemplifies human connectivity on a level comparable to nothing else.
 People who never thought of themselves as athletes can thrive in a dragon boat.
 People who are athletes discover a challenging alternative to other sports.

-Whether you want to win the race or win your lane – bring your team to the start line!
+Whether you want to win the race or paddle just for fun – bring your team to the start line!
 Join other teams registering now for The Junior League of Tuscaloosa Dragon Boat Races!
 Look to co-workers, friends, spouses, church members, civic leaders, customers, neighbors, and others to fill your winning team of 20 paddlers and a drummer.
 Find out why it’s the fastest growing water sport!
 Get your team.
 Get on the boat.
 Make waves!

 Practices: Week of April 21nd, 2014